jamescherti/buffer-terminator.el/README.md

         (keep-buffer-name-regexp . ("\\` \\*Minibuf-[0-9]+\\*\\'"))
         (kill-buffer-name-regexp . "compile-angel")

-        ;; Call a function that decides the fate of a buffer.
-It returns:
-        ;; :kill    Indicates that the buffer should be killed.
-        ;; :keep    Indicates that the buffer should be kept.
-        ;; nil      Let Buffer-Terminator decide.
-        (funcall . function-name)

         ;; Retain special buffers (Important).
         ;; Keep this before kill-buffer-property: inactive and visible.
         ;;